arkency/posts/posts/2014-11-09-dont-forget-about-eager-load-when-extending-autoload.md

 config.autoload_paths += %W( #{config.root}/notification_center/lib )
 ```

-And it is all cool **except for one thing they might have forget to mention to you.
+And it is all cool **except for one thing they might have forgotten to mention to you.
 How it all works in production and what you can do to make it work better.**

 <!-- more -->